 X [embed]https://www.youtube.com/watch?v=pkqLocWVkMs[/embed]

-Authorities have not yet said what caused the crash.
-The head of Brazil's air accident investigation center Cenipa said the plane's "black box" had been recovered at the scene.
+Authorities have not yet stated the cause of the accident.
+The head of Brazil's air accident investigation center, Cenipa, said the plane's "black box" had been recovered at the scene.

-Video of the crash showed clear weather, with light rain and winds of 10 km/h forecast for the area.
+Video of the accident shows clear weather, with forecasts for the area predicting light rain and strong winds of 10 km/h.

-John Hansman, a professor of aeronautics and astronautics at the Massachusetts Institute of Technology, reviewed some of the footage shared on social media and said the crash did not appear to be caused by weather.
-“It could have been a failure of one engine that the crew did not handle properly,” he said.
+John Hansman, a professor of aviation and space travel at the Massachusetts Institute of Technology, reviewed some of the footage shared on social media and said the crash did not appear to have been caused by weather.
+"It could have been a failure of one engine that the crew handled poorly," he said.

-The plane burned after crashing, killing all 62 people on board.
+The plane was completely destroyed by fire after crashing, killing all 62 people on board.
 Photo: Getty

-Voepass, Brazil's fourth-largest airline by market share, said it could not provide any further information on what caused the crash.
-It said the plane was carrying 57 passengers and four crew members.
+Voepass, Brazil's fourth-largest airline by market share, said it could not provide any further information about the cause of the crash.
+They stated that the plane was carrying a total of 57 passengers and 4 crew members on board.

-ATR, which is jointly owned by Airbus and Leonardo, is the main manufacturer of the turboprop aircraft, which can seat between 40 and 70 people.
-ATR said its experts were “fully focused” on the investigation into the crash.
-The plane was powered by a PW 127 engine made by Canada’s Pratt & Whitney.
+ATR, jointly owned by Airbus and Leonardo, is the primary manufacturer of this turboprop aircraft, which can carry between 40 and 70 people.
+ATR says its experts are "fully focused" on the investigation into the accident.
+The aircraft's engines were PW 127s manufactured by Pratt & Whitney of Canada.

-This is the worst air accident in Brazil since 199 people died in 2007 on a flight operated by TAM Airlines, which later merged with LAN to become LATAM Airlines as it is today.
+This is the worst aviation accident in Brazil since the 2007 crash that killed 199 people on a flight operated by TAM Airlines, which later merged with LAN to become LATAM Airlines.

 Huy Hoang (according to Reuters, CNN, AP)